WDI-SEA/interview-question-solutions/readme.md

 * What is CSRF?
 How does Rails protect an app against this?

+  Cross Site Request Forgery
+  Ruby on Rails puts CSRF tokens into forms and checks to make sure the token exists whenever someone tries to submit data on a route that would update or give out information

 * What's the difference between `User.find_by_id(1)` and `User.find(1)`?

+  find_by_id(1) is guaranteed to return the user with id 1 find(1) returns one user, but there's no guarantee who the user may be

+  If you want to find a specific user you'll want to use find_by_id If you're in development using the rails console it's nice to be able to get any old one user quickly

+  If the id of the use doesn't matter then the database can return us any old user much more faster quickly.

 * What's are classes in Ruby?
 What are modules?
 And what's the difference?

+  Modules are things like gems

+  A module is a self-contained piece of code that you're able to export and import into other places.

+  We created modules when we first started learning Ruby when we created the calculator and the guessing game.

 ## Testing Questions

 * What are some advantages/disadvantages to testing your code?

+  Disadvantages:
+  - tedious
+  - writing tests is not fun
+  - you may fall into the trap of writing code that just passes tests, and it may not actually have the correct functionality
+  - sometimes it's hard to write a test when the code you're trying to test has many many dependencies and is tightly coupled to other parts of the application.
+    - how can you test someone scrolling down through a site and clicking a delete button in the middle of a long list?
+    - how do you make sure that alerts are properly displayed on a page?

+  Advantages:
+  - you can be more sure that your application works
+  - if you have a good test suite then you can run it whenever someone submits code, and they can know whether or not they're breakig the entire application when they submit new code
+  - writing tests first allow you to expirement with how pieces of code will work in your application and tests can actually provide a great library of code providing examples of how things work

 * What tools would you use to test your code's functionality?

+    you can assign someone to manually test the site manual testing is expensive and tedious but it's absolutely necessary manual testing will expose certain problems with an application tha wouldn't have been caught (or would't have been able to be caught) otherwise

+    in QA (quality assurance) testing testers create test plans to test different portions of an app.
+Someone is given a very loose set of instructions to follow.

+    Eventually manual tests may be converted into automated tests.

+    For example:
+    - typing something wierd into a form kills the form
+    - no one thought about that before
+    - now we can script a test to make sure it doesn't happen again

+    Unit tests: test small parts of code like calling a method and checking a return value with assert

+    There are also great tools that allow us to script user interactions like
+    - typing things into a form
+    - clicking on buttons
+    - navigating to pages

+    PhantomJs, Selenium, Angular has it's own built in libraries the Mocha, Chai, Jasmine libraries all help write unit tests and assertions

+    there's also Rspec in ruby

 * What is the difference between a unit test and a functional/integration test?